 Montreal Fireworks Festival is the world's largest annual fireworks festival.
 The city hosts several festivals annually.
 It has a tradition of producing both jazz and rock music.

 The city has also produced much talent in visual arts, theatre, music, and dance.
 Another distinctive characteristic of cultural life is the vibrancy of its downtown, particularly during summer, prompted by cultural and social events, including its more than 100 annual festivals, the largest being the Montreal International Jazz Festival, the largest jazz festival in the world.

 Other popular events include the Just for Laughs (the largest comedy festival in the world), Montreal World Film Festival, Les FrancoFolies de Montréal, Nuits d'Afrique, Pop Montreal, Divers/Cité, Fierté Montréal and the Montreal Fireworks Festival, and many smaller festivals.

 Universities in Montreal

 McGill University is the oldest operating university in Montreal.
-McGill University is one of Canada's leading post-secondary institutions, and widely regarded as a world-class institution.
+McGill University is one of Canada's leading post-secondary institutions and is widely regarded as a world-class institution.
 Université de Montréal from the Montreal Metro station.
 The institution is the largest university in the city.
-Université de Montréal (UdeM) is the second largest research university in Canada and ranked as one of the top universities in Canada.
+Université de Montréal (UdeM) is the second-largest research university in Canada and is ranked as one of the top universities in Canada.